EnnoWbrw/POMATWO/README.md

 competition in the electricity generation market, where producers are presumed to bid at their marginal costs to maximize profits.

-The model determines redispatch actions required to address congestion, by minimizing the scale of these adjustments to maintain grid stability.
+The model is able to determine redispatch actions required to address congestion, by minimizing the scale of these adjustments to maintain grid stability.
-Notably, dispatch decisions are not based on production costs but align with the practice of transmission system operators (TSOs), which similarly do not consider specific production costs during dispatch.
 It is also important to note that the model does not include flexibility costs in its considerations.

 ## Repository
 The link to the GitLab repository of the POMATWO model: